alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/09_misuse_report_process.md

 Removal may apply when:

 - The project no longer has a controlled project URL
+- The project no longer has a visible anchor reference
 - The official match no longer exists
 - The project uses a copied, transferred, reused, reassigned, or mismatched anchor
 - The project misrepresents Anchor Confirmation